 Falls are more than just embarrassing—they can be life-changing.
 According to the Centers for Disease Control and Prevention (CDC), one in four adults aged 65 and older experiences a fall each year.
 These incidents often lead to serious injuries like fractures or head trauma, which can impact mobility and independence.

 Take Mary, for example.
 At 67, she loved her morning walks but started feeling unsteady.
 One day, she tripped over a curb and broke her wrist.
 It took months of physical therapy to recover, and the fear of falling again lingered.
-Stories like Mary’s highlight why focusing on balance is so crucial as we age.
+Stories like Mary’s highlight why focusing on balance is crucial as we age.

 Understanding the Causes of Poor Balance

-- Muscle Weakness : Aging leads to a natural decline in muscle mass, particularly in the legs.
+- Muscle Weakness: Aging leads to a natural decline in muscle mass, particularly in the legs.

-- Vision Changes : Decreased depth perception and difficulty seeing in low light make navigating spaces harder.
+- Vision Changes: Decreased depth perception and difficulty seeing in low light make navigating spaces harder.

-- Chronic Health Conditions : Diabetes, arthritis, and neurological disorders can all affect stability.
+- Chronic Health Conditions Diabetes, arthritis, and neurological disorders can all affect stability.

-- Medications : Some prescriptions cause dizziness or drowsiness, increasing fall risks.
+- Medications: Some prescriptions cause dizziness or drowsiness, increasing fall risks.

 Practical Steps to Improve Balance